jeffpar/lonedissent/_pages/transcripts/featured/brown1/briggs-and-davis.md

 <p>I should like to make brief reference to the evidence with respect to state ratification.
 We have again in our briefs set this forth in considerable
 detail. </p>
 <p>I think the states will pretty largely fall in these general classifications.
-First we have the states which had seceded from the <a name="page16"></a>Union and which were seeking readmission.
+First we have the states which had seceded from the Union and which were seeking readmission.
 We had ten in this class who were not in the Union at the time the Fourteenth—well, the ten southern states which had seceded, except Tennesee.
 I think for all practical purposes Tennesee can be classified in about the same fashion.